timetag/timetag.github.io/docs/actions.rst

 ------------------------------
 ``RFILE(name, [signal channels], [marker channels])``

 RFILE is a read-only source of timetags.
 It works like a placeholder, for the physical timetagger device in the real-world, in the Virtual Instruments.
+The availble channels in the physical device will be mapped to the assigned channel number, which can be used by all the Virtual Instruments.

 Each RFILE should be later connected with a Clip generator in ``eta.run``, see `Customizing Script Panel` for more details.